Skip to main content

 3. Sets (Unique Collection)

 A set is an unordered collection of unique elements.
-It is implemented as a hash table without values.
-Use Cases: Removing duplicates, membership testing, and mathematical set operations.
+It is implemented as a hash table without values — essentially a dictionary where you only care about the keys.
+Use Cases: Removing duplicates, fast membership testing (O(1) vs O(n) for lists), and mathematical set operations.

 numbers = {1, 2, 2, 3, 3, 3}